 - Any initiated collegiate member in good standing of her collegiate chapter and the Fraternity

-In 2015, Tri Delta developed a new online reference form, in addition to our printable PDF reference form.
+Tri Delta offers an online reference form, in addition to our printable PDF reference form.
 Our goal is to make this process easy for our members filling out the form AND for our members who receive the information.
 Both of these forms can be accessed by logging in to My Tri Delta on tridelta.org (this verifies you are a member in good standing).
-Once you have a successfully logged on you can find both the online and printable PDF reference forms under Resources > All Members.
-Or you can type in “reference form” using the search feature.
+Once you have a successfully logged in, you can find the online reference form when you can type in “reference form” using the search feature, or the printable PDF reference form in the Resource Library under the Recruitment tab.

 When to use the online reference form: